Code-Institute-Submissions/Kaylaesmith1-bed-and-breakfast/README.md

 - CLOUDINARY_URL
 - PORT = 8000
 - DISABLE_COLLECTSTATIC = 1
+- HEROKU_POSTGRESQL_OLIVE_URL value
+- DATABASE_URL value

 ### Deploy
-- NB: Ensure in Django settings, DEBUG is False
+- Make sure DEBUG = False in the settings.py
 - Go to the deploy tab on Heroku and connect to GitHub, then to the required repository.
 - Scroll to the bottom of the deploy page and either click Enable Automatic Deploys for automatic deploys or Deploy Branch to deploy manually.
-Manually deployed branches will need re-deploying each time the repo is updated.
+Manually deployed branches will need re-deploying each time the GitHub repository is updated.
-- Click View to view the deployed site.
+- Click 'Open App' to view the deployed live site.

 The site is now live and operational.
 ## Forking this repository
 - Locate the repository at this link [The Wine Garden BnB](https://github.com/Kaylaesmith1/bed-and-breakfast).
 - At the top of the repository, on the right side of the page, select "Fork" from the buttons available.
-- A copy of the repository is now created.
+- This creates a copy of the repository

 ## Cloning this repository
 To clone this repository follow the below steps: